John Ruan House

-The John Ruan House is a historical mansion located in Frankford, a neighborhood in Philadelphia, Pennsylvania, United States.
-It was built in 1796 for John Ruan, a Pennsylvanian physician and community leader.
+John Ruan House (1794) is a historic mansion located in the Frankford section of Philadelphia, Pennsylvania, United States.
+It housed the Grand Army of the Republic Civil War Museum and Library from 1958 to 2021.

+The building was added to the National Register of Historic Places in 1985, and to the Philadelphia Register of Historic Places that same year.

 History

-In 1794, Dr. John Ruan, a Pennsylvanian physician, erected a small building in Frankford.
-After paying taxes to it, he built the John Ruan House, attaching it to the previous building, which may have been used as a kitchen and servants' quarters.
-After Ryan suffered financial losses in 1822, the house was sold to a merchant.
-It changed ownership several times before it was converted into a kindergarten in 1890.
+Dr. John Ruan erected a small residence in Frankford in 1794.
+After paying taxes on this, he built a Late Georgian mansion beside it in 1796, possibly converting the first house into the mansion's kitchen and servants' quarters.
+Ryan suffered financial losses in 1822, and the house was sold to a merchant.
+It changed ownership several times in the nineteenth century, before it was converted into a kindergarten in 1890.